Planning Programs and Projects

 The RTA has awarded $44,000 to the Village of Maywood for Phase I engineering needed for a covered bicycle shelter near the 5th Avenue Metra station served by the Union Pacific West line, heated bus shelters along 5th Avenue as served by Pace, wayfinding signage for the train station, and pavement marking improvements.
 Current Activities

-Phase I report is with IDOT for review.
+Phase I engineering is underway and continuing to progress.
 Funding Amounts by Source

 ||||||||||||||||